uwplse/Cassius/README.md

 This represents a histogram that ranges from 53 to 468 with buckets of size 42, where the first bucket (53–95) contains 10 entries, the second contains 39 entries, and so on.

+The histograms can be rendered with:

+    make reports/hists.pdf

 Note that the given command uses the supported web pages, which may be a slightly different set than on the paper evaluation server.
 However,